Test header

 Find out more about CBD’s efforts in growing the proportion of women board directors at Singapore’s largest institutions.

-From Jan 2022, the SGX Listing Rules require listed companies to maintain a board diversity policy that addresses gender, skills and experience, and other relevant aspects.
+From 2022, listed companies are required to maintain a board diversity policy that addresses gender, skills and experience, and other relevant aspects.
 Listed companies are also required to disclose their board diversity policy, including targets, plans and progress towards achieving the targets.

 In addition, the Corporate Governance Advisory Committee (CGAC) has recommended good practices to guide listed companies towards improved board diversity, such as using a variety of channels to identify a broader range of suitable candidates (including qualified women).